harrydryden/deliberation/docs/CONTRIBUTING.md

 ## Recognition

-Contributors will be recognized in:
+Contributors will be recognised in:
 - README.md contributors section
 - Release notes for significant contributions
 - Project documentation

 Thank you for contributing to making democratic deliberation more accessible and effective!

+### Commit Messages
+Follow conventional commits: